 During its June 18, 2019 meeting, the FWCIGA Board of Directors certified the need for a 1.0% assessment on all member companies effective January 1, 2020.
 The Florida Office of Insurance Regulation approved the recommendation on August 2, 2019 and issued an order levying the 1.0% assessment using the collect and remit (pass-through) method.
-Member companies were notified of the assessment on August 7, 2019 and are required to apply a 1.0% premium surcharge to all workers' compensation policies beginning January 1, 2020 through December 31, 2020.
-Premium surcharges collected are due FWCIGA 30-days after the end of each calendar quarter.
+Member companies were notified of the assessment on August 7, 2019 and began applying a 1.0% premium surcharge to all workers' compensation policies beginning January 1, 2020 through December 31, 2020.
+Premium surcharges were collected and remitted to FWCIGA 30-days after the end of each calendar quarter.